Love Action (I Believe in Love): Promotional video

 Originally the song was released without a promotional video; at the time promotional videos were still rare, very expensive and only very high-profile bands received them.
 At this point the Human League were not sufficiently marketable to warrant the expense of a video.
 Instead, video from the band's television appearances to promote the song (mainly an appearance on Top of the Pops) was used.

-Following the huge success of "Don't You Want Me", a video for "Love Action" was shot retrospectively for the single's release in America in 1982.
+Following the huge success of "Don't You Want Me", a video for "Love Action" was shot retrospectively for the single's release in America on 11 August 1982.
 The storyline is loosely based on the 1967 film The Graduate.
-The opening scene is an exact copy of the church scene from the film with Oakey taking Dustin Hoffman's role.
+The opening scene is an exact copy of the church scene from the film with Oakey taking Dustin Hoffman's Benjamin Braddock role.
 The majority of the video was filmed on a derelict South London council estate while the church scenes were filmed at St Saviour's, Warwick Avenue.
 Most of the female camera time went to Joanne Catherall, in a wedding dress for the first half.
 Susan Ann Sulley's scenes mainly involved her having a tantrum and throwing objects around a flat.
 At one point in the scene, she accidentally managed to score a direct hit on the camera and a production crew member with a flying lamp.
 She momentarily broke character and cringed as she realizes she had just hit one of the crew.